Samuel Gerstle

 Welcome!

-I’m a PhD candidate in political science at Boston University studying international relations and comparative politics.
+I am a PhD candidate in political science at Boston University studying international relations and comparative politics.
+I am a 2025-2026 U.S. – Asia Grand Strategy Predoctoral Fellow at the University of Southern California.

 Previously, I worked as a Research Associate for the Japan Chair at the Center for Strategic and International Studies, as a Senior Associate with the Defense Practice at The Asia Group, and on the Japan Desk at the Office of the Secretary of Defense.

-I live with my wife, our 1-year-old son, and dog outside Boston.
+I live with my wife, 2-year-old son, and dog outside Boston.

 You can reach me at sgerstle@bu.edu.